Updated: 31 October 2018

-- communications between us an associations that you are a member of and with which we have an affiliation;
+- communications between us and associations that you are a member of and with which we have an affiliation;

 - transactional information about the use of a product if you have or had a product with us;

-- financial information about you such as your financial position and information obtained from credit checks if you have authorised us to carry out those checks; and
+- financial information about you such as your financial position and information obtained from credit checks if you have authorised us to carry out those checks;

-2. How personal information is collected?
+2. How is personal information collected?

-- from other Challenger group companies; and
+- from other Challenger group companies where permitted by law;

 3. What if you do not provide certain information?